Jump to content

 5. until

 CMP FH2 Campaign #16: Darkest Hour Battle #8: Sollum History "On 13 September 1940, the invasion began as a limited tactical operation towards Matruh, rather than the strategic objectives sketched in Rome, due to the chronic lack of transport, fuel and wireless equipment, even with transfers from the 5th Army.
 Musiad was subjected to a "spectacular" artillery bombardment at dawn and occupied.
 Sollum and the airfield were taken by the 1st Libyan Division and by evening the 2nd Libyan Division, 63rd Infantry Division "Cirene" and the Maletti Group from Musaid and the 62nd Infantry Division "Marmarica" from Sidi Omar, pushed past British harassing parties and converged on Halfaya Pass.
 The British withdrew past Buq Buq on 14 September and continued to harass the Italian advance, while falling back to Alam Hamid the next day and Alam el Dab on 16 September.
 An Italian force of fifty tanks attempted a flanking move, which led the British rearguard to retire east of Sidi Barrani.
 The port was occupied by the 1st CC.NN.
 Division "23 Marzo" and Graziani halted the advance.
 The British resumed observation and the 7th Armoured Division prepared to challenge an attack on Matruh.
 The Italians dug in around Sidi Barrani and Sofafi, about 80 mi (129 km) west of the British defences at Matruh.
 British road demolitions were repaired, wells cleaned and work commenced on a water pipe-line from the frontier, to accumulate supplies for the resumption of the advance in mid-December.
 Egypt broke off diplomatic relations with the Axis and Italian aircraft bombed Cairo on 19 October.
 British naval and air operations to harass the Italian army continued and caused damage which prisoners reported had caused a lowering of morale.
 British armoured car patrols dominated no man's land but the loss of advanced landing grounds reduced the effectiveness of the RAF and Malta was put out of range.
 An extra armoured car company joined the British reconnaissance operations far behind the front line and the WDF was reinforced by a new tank regiment with Matilda II tanks.
-The British began to prepare a raid on the central group of Italian encampments of 4 to 5 days' duration and then on Sofafi, rather than wait for the Italians."
-Map pictures to be posted here soon
+The British began to prepare a raid on the central group of Italian encampments of 4 to 5 days' duration and then on Sofafi, rather than wait for the Italians." --- --- --- --- --- Map edited by: @GeoPat Thank you to @Hawk for providing the pictures.

 6. until